 - Gurney’s Montauk Resort and Seawater Spa, which utilizes local natural elements in its wellness treatments, like an ocean-fed seawater pool.

-If you’re on your way to Montauk (listed above), consider adding a stop along the way to Southampton.
-This is the original “Hamptons”, thus, staying here will give you the best authentic Hampton experience.
+If you’re on your way to Montauk (listed above), consider adding a stop along the way in Southampton.
+This is the original “Hamptons”.

 Enjoy drinks at Duck Walk Vineyards and base the rest of your relaxing day at Cooper’s Beach.
 If you appreciate cultural heritage, don’t miss the Shinnecock Museum and Cultural Center – a smaller collection of important artifacts from the local Shinnecock tribe.
 Finally, enjoy browsing in the oldest shopping center in America, Hildreth’s Home Goods, built-in 1842.